Cars Plan

 As mentioned, some dealers will have to check your credit score to lease a car as part of the process.
 Low credit scores get less favorable terms.
 Besides, low scores attract high down payments.
 So, what is the minimum required credit score required to lease a car?
 There is no specific number as the number varies depending on the lender.

 Nonetheless, most auto leasing companies prefer FICO scores from 700 and above.
-This falls solidly within the FICO ranks of good credit.
-FICO scores below 579 are considered poor, 580 to 669 are fair, 670 to 739 are good, 740 to 799 are very good while those with 800 and above are considered excellent.
+That falls solidly within the FICO ranks of good credit.
+FICO scores below 579 are considered poor, 580 to 669 are fair, 670 to 739 are good, 740 to 799 are very good, while those with 800 and above are considered excellent.

 A credit score ranging between poor and fair may give you a tough time securing a lease deal.
-Having a clear understanding of the leasing process, and how the credit score influences the lease will ease the process.
+A clear understanding of the leasing process and how the credit score influences the lease will ease the process.

 How to Improve Lease Approval Chances Before Applying?